osg-htc/networking/docs/perfsonar/installation.md

 [guide](http://docs.perfsonar.net/manage_update.html).

-Using automated configuration tools (such as Chef, Puppet, etc) for managing perfSONAR are not officially supported, but there are some community driven projects that could be helpful, such as [HEP-Puppet](http://github.com/HEP- Puppet/perfsonar).
+Using automated configuration tools (such as Chef, Puppet, etc) for managing perfSONAR are not officially supported, but there are some community driven projects that could be helpful, such as [HEP- Puppet](http://github.com/HEPPuppet/perfsonar).
 As perfSONAR manages most of its configuration automatically via packages and there is very little initial configuration needed, we suggest to keep automated configuration to the minimum necessary to avoid unncessary interventions after auto-updates.

 ### Security Considerations